 12. The Catlins Coast

-– Get to Nugget Point for sunrise.
-It is the perfect opportunity to have Nugget Point Lighthouse to yourself, whilst enjoying the gorgeous morning light.
+- Get to Nugget Point for sunrise.
+It is the perfect opportunity to have the area to yourself, whilst enjoying the gorgeous morning light.
 If you’re lucky you might even seen some seals or penguins.

 - Stop by Purakaunui Falls, a gorgeous cascading three-tiered waterfall.
 The short walk to the falls is incredibly lush and green, with the Purakaunui river running alongside the trail.

-What are you favorite places on New Zealand’s South Island?
+What are your favorite places on New Zealand’s South Island?
 Let me know in the comments section below!

 Disclaimer – I was given complimentary passes for the Milford Sound Southern Discoveries tour and the Franz Josef Glacier Guides tour.
-Though as always, my opinions in this blog post are honest and unbiased.
-All photos were taken by me or my husband Matthew Hahnel.
+As always, my opinions in this blog post are honest and unbiased.
+All photos were taken by myself and my husband, Matthew Hahnel.